 Advertising or Targeting cookies

-These types of cookies are used to deliver adverts which will be more relevant to you and your interests.
+These types of cookies are used to deliver adverts that will be more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement and to help measure the effectiveness of the advertising campaign.
 They remember that you have visited a website and this information is shared with other organisations such as advertisers.
 Targeting or advertising cookies will often be linked to site functionality provided by the other organisation.

 We sometimes use ‘Advertising’ cookies on Final Straw Foundation websites to: